AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/testing_contracts/index.md

 By default, TXE runs at `http://localhost:8080`.
 Using `aztec-nargo`, contract tests can be run with:

-`aztec-nargo test --use-legacy --silence-warnings --oracle-resolver http://host.docker.internal:8080`
+`aztec-nargo test --silence-warnings --oracle-resolver http://host.docker.internal:8080`

 :::warning
 Since TXE tests are written in Noir and executed with `aztec-nargo`, they all run in parallel.
 This also means every test creates their own isolated environment, so state modifications are local to each one of them.